 The Sunshine Coast is blessed with a mere 360 days a year of sunshine and great weather for swimming.
 Luckily the region is paired with a myriad of amazing salt and fresh water-wonderlands for you and your friends to discover and take a dip in!
-Here are our top 9.
+Here are our top 9 of the best Sunshine Coast Waterfalls and Swimming Holes.

 The stunning Artists Cascades is beautifully hidden gem that lies in the Conondale National Park along Boolumba Creek and is part of the Sunshine Coasts majestic Hinterland.
 While some may scoff at the idea of a 10km return walk, it is well worth the effort as the falls are breathtaking!
 Pack a picnic, spend the day exploring the natural surrounds, then dive into your sweet reward that is the cool and refreshing water of the falls.